Targeted Function Balancing: Application

-As are the other estimators, TFB-K and TFB-L are large improvements over the naive estimate of -\$15,205, and are the second and seventh closest (of nine), respectively, to the experimental benchmark.
+As are the other estimators, the TFB estimators are large improvements over the naive estimate of -\$15,205.
+TFB-K is the closest to the experimental benchmark, and TFB-BART and TFB-L are the fifth and sixth closest (of ten).
 However, as this is just one realization of the data, drawing conclusions from these minute differences is challenging.
-It is more affirming that TFB performs comparably to other well-known estimators and that the experimental estimate falls within TFB-K's and TFB-L's 95\% confidence intervals (as do the other estimators excluding augABAL 1).
+It is more affirming that TFB performs comparably to other well-known estimators and that the experimental estimate falls within all of the TFB estimators' 95\% confidence intervals (as do the other estimators excluding augBAL1).

-Finally, Table~\ref{tab.nsw1} displays the standardized imbalance in the covariates for each weighting method.
+Finally, Table~\ref{tab.nsw1} reports the standardized imbalance in the covariates for each weighting method.

 TFB shows similar tendencies here as in previous demonstrations.
-TFB obtains better balance than the other approximate balancing methods in 1974 and 1975 earnings, which have the highest partial correlations with the outcome, though the differences are slight.
+TFB estimators obtain very good balance on 1974 and 1975 earnings, which have the highest partial correlations with the outcome.
 Furthermore, because TFB-K does not estimate $f_0$ with sparsity, TFB-K obtains good balance in all of the covariates, even those with low partial correlation with the outcome.
-Meanwhile, TFB-L leaves imbalance in age, the indicator of being Black, and the indicator of being married, the latter two of which show low partial correlation with the outcome.
+Meanwhile, TFB-L and TFB-BART leave imbalance in age, the indicator of being Black, and the indicator of being married, the latter two of which show low partial correlation with the outcome.